benoitdupont/benoitdupont.github.io/index.markdown

 layout: home
 ---

-A blog about Software Engineering, personal experience, interesting technologies, principally around the Java ecosystem
+A blog about software engineering in general, things from my personal experience, interesting technologies, subjects mainly around the Java ecosystem.

+Note that this is more a vulgarisation blog targeting a more general audience than Java specialists.

 _Work in progress, alpha version 0.1_